-- Pupils are taught about the issues surrounding sexting as part of our SRE education programme.
-Teaching covers the following in relation to sexting: - What it is - How it is most likely to be encountered - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive - o Issues of legality - The risk of damage to people's feelings and reputation - Pupils also learn the strategies and skills needed to manage: - Specific requests or pressure to provide (or forward) such images

-\circ The receipt of such images
+- Pupils are taught about the issues surrounding sharing of nude and semi-nude images as part of our SRE education programme.
+Teaching covers the following in relation to sharing of nude and semi-nude images: - What it is - o How it is most likely to be encountered - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive - Issues of legality - o The risk of damage to people's feelings and reputation - o Pupils also learn the strategies and skills needed to manage: - o Specific requests or pressure to provide (or forward) such images - The receipt of such images

-This policy on sexting is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+This policy on sharing of nude and semi nude images is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.